 The UPR is a way of holding countries to account for their compliance with international human rights laws and standards.
 Established in 2008, every one of the 193 UN Member States is reviewed once every four to five years.

 The UPR means that Scotland and the UK's performance on human rights is examined against the requirements of international human rights treaties and commitments.
 The UK was one of the first States to be reviewed in 2008.
 It was reviewed again in 2012, and is set to be reviewed for a third time in early 2017.
 The UN will set out its final findings and recommendations later in 2017.

 As Scotland's national human rights institution the Scottish Human Rights Commission has a distinct role in the review process.
-We contribute evidence, support civil society organisations to take part in the process, and have speaking rights at the Human Rights Council that a number of international human rights standards and recommendations have not yet been met.
+We contribute evidence, support civil society organisations to take part in the process, and have speaking rights at the Human Rights Council.

 You can also read the previous recommendations ("Concluding Observations") resulting from the UK's previous UPR in 2012.